-Add the milk and stock to a medium size pot and bring to a simmer.
-Add the polenta all at once and stir continuously until the polenta thickens (about 3-5 minutes).
+Add the milk and stock to a medium-sized pot and bring to a simmer.
+Add the polenta and stir continuously until the polenta thickens (about 3–5 minutes).

 Season with salt and pepper, stir in half of the parmesan, and serve topped with the remaining parmesan.

-Supported by the Red Meat Industry of SA – Recipes developed by The Food Fox- Ilse van der Merwe and photos by Tasha Seccombe.
+Supported by the Red Meat Industry of SA.
+Recipes developed by The Food Fox – Ilse van der Merwe.
+Photos by Tasha Seccombe.